Introduction to Programming Concepts

 Upon completion of the course and certification, students will have intermediate-level knowledge of both HTML5 and CSS3.

 MTA Introduction to Programming using HTML and CSS

 The MTA Introduction to Programming Using HTML and CSS (98-383) course is an excellent course for those looking to gain employability skills in the area of web development.
 The material covers the objectives on the MTA 98-383 exam, putting a solid entry-level certification well within reach.
 Specifically, the course has two distinct parts: HTML (Hypertext Markup Language), which includes HTML fundamentals, document structuring, and multimedia presentation, and CSS (Cascading Style Sheets), which includes CSS fundamentals and styling webpages.

-Programming in ASP.NET MVC Web Applications
+Developing ASP.NET MVC Web Applications

-This course will teach students how to build robust web applications using ASP.NET and the model-view-controller (MVC) pattern.
+The Developing ASP.NET MVC Web Applications (70-486) course will teach students how to build robust web applications using ASP.NET and the model-view-controller (MVC) pattern.
 Specifically, this course covers designing the application architecture, designing the user experience, developing the user experience, troubleshooting and debugging web applications, and designing and implementing security.

 Upon completion of this course and certification, students will know how to build ASP.NET MVC web applications.
 Passing this exam, along with either the 70-480 or 70-483 exams will earn you an MCSA Web Applications certification.

 For more information, please contact a LearnKey Client Services representative.